bryanlie/WangZiChengLong/README.md

     Implement proper testing and staging environments before deploying to production.

 By following these steps, you can set up a CI/CD pipeline that automatically deploys your web app to AWS EKS whenever you push changes to your main branch

+## fix the issue with EKS

+`kubectl get nodes` didn't get any nodes since there is no nodegroup available

+first prepare a file, let us call it cluster-config.yaml

 - finalize the best deployment strategy and publish to the public